Bless This House (American TV series): Reception

 The Rochester Democrat and Chronicle gave the show a favorable review, saying, "it really does remind you of Jackie Gleason and The Honeymooners, without trying to copy that classic.
 There could be life after Dice; this kinder, gentler Andrew Clay seems like a pretty decent guy."
 The Los Angeles Times also gave it favorable notice, writing, "Bless This House doesn't quite blow you away, but it's a pleasant half-hour with likable characters and enough start-up humor to make you optimistic about its future."

 Other reviews were mixed.
 Entertainment Weekly gave the show a C, writing, "Bless has smart things to say about how hardworking parents manage family life, but the show is hobbled by its endless succession of squalid sex jokes."
+TV Guide ranked Bless This House number 48 on their 50 Worst Shows of All Time list in 2002.
 People gave the show a C+, praising the performances of Clay and Moriarty, but concluding "Bless This House is the first TV show I’ve ever seen that would work better on radio."
 Variety wrote, "Director Barnet Kellman bounces laugh lines along at a brisk clip [...]
 Creator Bruce Helford’s writing is often ham-handed [...]
 Clay’s acting is awkward and forced, but Moriarty’s a treasure [...]
 Though Bless looks to be trying to carbon The Honeymooners, its closest relative would seem to be Married... with Children."
-TV Guide ranked Bless This House number 48 on their 50 Worst Shows of All Time list in 2002.